• Skip to primary navigation

 eight layer ice cream cone with flavors green tea, banana, ramune, Hokkaido Melon, chocolate, vanilla, coffee, and strawberry (from bottom to top)

-So if you haven’t already guessed it, Tokyo sweets are definitely out of this world!
-This 8 layer ice cream at Daily Chico is no different.
+So if you haven’t already guessed, Tokyo sweets are definitely out of this world!
+This 8-layer ice cream at Daily Chico is no different.
 Daily Chico is a little off the beaten path in the outskirts of Tokyo but there are a lot of street markets and indoor shopping centers that you could enjoy in the area after indulging in this refreshing dessert.

 We actually ended up stopping here when we were heading back to Tokyo after visiting the Ghibli Museum.
 The location can be a bit tricky to find, so we’ll do our best to get you there!
 It is located in Nakano City inside the Nakano Broadway building.